 - Short Circuit: The opening credits show the creation of one of the SAINT model robots.
 The music gets also more elaborate while more and more parts of the robot come together.

-- The second Bill & Ted movie has Station assembling the Good Robot Usses in the back of a moving van.
+- The second Bill And Ted movie has Station assembling the Good Robot Usses in the back of a moving van.

 - Child's Play 2 opens with Chucky's horrifically burned head from the previous film being spruced up and fitted onto his soon-to-be new doll body.